The Best Audition Songs for Jane Eyre – by Character

 Do you have an upcoming audition for Jane Eyre?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Jane Eyre, broken down by character.

-Since Jane Eyre is a musical from the 1990s, the following songs are from shows between the 1980s – 2000s.
-In addition, there are lots of dramatic/epic vibes below in order to match the style of the show.
+Since Jane Eyre is a 1990s musical, the following songs are from shows between the 1980s – 2000s.
+There are also lots of dramatic selections below to match the musical’s style.

 Step 1: Read your audition details